CourseReps/ECEN452-SP18/Students/Mazin-M-Mustafa/Lab5/README.md

 Using microstrio equations :

 w = 3.175 mm

 Effective dielectric constant = 3.14

 Quarter wave-length = 11.36 mm

 Based on the discussion in lab 3, the dimension of Line = 41.36 mm.
 The dimesnion of Thru = 30 mm.
-The dimension of Refl = 15 mm.
+The dimension of Refl = 15

+mm.

+The Line dimension was optimzed to 44.1 mm and w to 3.18 mm

 The circuit diagram: